-In addition to the revocation lists mentioned above, online status information for all certificates is also provided via OCSP.
-The "Authority Information Access" certificate extension of each Sub CA certificate contains the URL of the relevant OCSP responder.
+Online status information are provided for all certificates via OCSP.
+The "AuthorityInformationAccess" certificate extension of each Sub CA certificate contains the URL of the relevant OCSP responder.

 4.9.10 Online revocation checking requirements

 Third parties are encouraged to consider the specifications for processing OCSP responses according to RFC6960 when checking a certificate status via OCSP.